jgerchen/snakemake_metacentrum/README.md

 ```--profile snakemake_metacentrum -j 50```
 to your Snakemake command, the -j option defines the maximum number of jobs simultaniously added to MetaCentrum.
 In addition you can set the following resources in the resources directives of your rules:
 mem_mb -> Memory in mb

 disk_mb -> local scratch space in mb

 runtime -> Walltime, format: HH:MM:SS

 In addition you can set the number of cores with the threads directive.

+Also you have to add the log directives, Metacentrum will create additional log files in the same folder with the ending .e and .o as well as .e.jobid and .o.jobid.